mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 or, on the other hand, make it the secondary screen.
 Double check in the Wacom settings utility that the tablet in the Cintiq is associated with the Cintiq screen.

+The third is that if you have a display tablet like a cintiq and a wacom expresskeys remote, and you have disabled Windows Ink in the calibration page of the stylus settings dialog so you have the full set of Wintab features, the cintiq needs to be the first item in Wacom's desktop application list.
+Otherwise you will have an offset between stylus and mouse that will get worse the more displays there are to the left of the cintiq display.

 Broken Drivers
 ~~~~~~~~~~~~~~